RedisGears/RedisGears/docs/docs/concepts/triggers/Stream_Triggers.md

     Execute a JavaScript function when an item is added to a stream
 ---

-Redis Stack's triggers and functions feature comes with a full stream API to processes data from [Redis streams](https://redis.io/docs/manual/data-types/streams/).
+Redis Stack's triggers and functions feature comes with a full stream API to process data from [Redis streams](https://redis.io/docs/manual/data-types/streams/).
 Unlike RedisGears v1 that provided a micro batching API, the new triggers and functions feature provides a **real streaming** API, which means that the data will be processed as soon as it enters the stream.

 ## Register a stream consumer